neutrinum/kf-vision/README.md

 # kf-vision
-Vision-based Kalman Filter implemented with Python and OpenCV for a 3-week special course in DTU, Jan 2019
+Vision-based Kalman Filter implemented with Python and OpenCV for a 3-week special course at DTU, Jan 2019